-In compliance with the Ohio Revised Code (ORC) referenced above, the policy and practice of MHRB is to appoint Health Officers that are employed or contracted by the designated agency that provides crisis services for MHRB.
+In compliance with the Ohio Revised Code (ORC) referenced above, the policy and practice of MHRB is to appoint Health Officers that are employed or contracted by designated agencies that provide crisis and/ or behavioral health services for MHRB.

 Health officers must receive annual training approved by MHRB.
-It should include but is not limited to the continuity of care agreement with the Regional Psychiatric Hospital, Pink slip criteria, and procedural components.
-Each Health Officer must be at minimum dependently licensed with independent license supervision from the MHRB contracted crisis agency.
+It should include, but is not limited to, the continuity of care agreement with the Regional Psychiatric Hospital, pink slip criteria, and procedural components.
+Each Health Officer must be at a minimum dependently licensed with independent license supervision from their employing MHRB contracted provider agency.

-Other hospitals, agencies and organizations may complete health officer and/or "pink slip" training, unless designated in the ORC, MHRB will not extend the status of Health officer to these trained individuals unless a written request is made to MHRB and the clinical staff deems the exception necessary.
+Other hospitals, agencies and organizations may complete health officer and/or "pink slip" training; however, unless designated in the ORC, MHRB will not extend the status of Health officer to these trained individuals unless a written request is made to MHRB and the clinical staff deems the exception necessary.

 All referrals to Summit Behavioral Healthcare must be approved through MHRB's Deputy Director of Adult Mental Health & Recovery Services or designee, or the Chief Clinical Officer of MHRB.
 When a referral is made to Summit Behavioral (or any state hospital), MHRB staff must be notified ASAP through fax notification at 513-695-1776.
-Fax should be made at time of referral to hospital, but if on a weekend or holiday, should be filed with MHRB staff at the latest next business day.
+Fax should be made at time of referral to the hospital, but if on a weekend or holiday, should be filed with MHRB staff at the latest next business day.

 Date:

-Notification of referral to Summit Behavioral (or o other state hospital)
+Notification of referral to Summit Behavioral (or other state hospital)

-If other hospital:MHRB staff) (this would need prior approval from
+If other hospital: (this would need prior approval from MHRB staff)

 Name of individual referred to hospital:

+DOB:

-DOB: Reason for referral:
+Reason for referral:

 Name of health officer making referral:

 Heath Officer signature and date:

 Name of supervisor:

-Policy/Procedure Title: Policy # 4-1

-Inpatient Drug and Alcohol Treatment Effective Date: 08/26/13 Amended Date(s): 7/1/14, 4/27/17, 7/1/20, 7/1/22

-Lead Staff Person: Ź

-Jeff Rhein JRhein@mhrbwcc.org (513) 695-2756
+Policy 4-1: Inpatient Alcohol and Drug Treatment

+Effective Date: 8/26/13 Last Revised Date: 7/1/22 Lead Staff: Jeff Rhein